You can start saving kiwi in your area right now. There are many resources available to help you and people to give you

 - How to Trap Safely in Kiwi Areas

 Most adult kiwi deaths in Northland are caused by dogs.
 This reduces the average kiwi lifespan from over 60 to just 14 years.
 To protect kiwi simply avoid taking your dog into kiwi areas, and tie up your dog at night and when you leave your property.
 All wandering dogs are a threat to kiwi and other wildlife.
-If you see a wandering dog in the Kiwi Coast call Animal control on 0800 362 468.
+If you see a wandering dog a kiwi area call Animal Control on 0800 362 468.

 Talk to your neighbours, start your own community-led group or join an existing project.

 - Find out about existing community groups and projects in your area

 - Find out how to start your own community-led project